IDEA-Research/detrex/README.md

 ## Acknowledgement
-- detrex is an open-source toolbox for transformer based detection algorithms created by researchers of **IDEACVR**.
+- detrex is an open-source toolbox for Transformer-based detection algorithms created by researchers of **IDEACVR**.
 We appreciate all contributions to detrex!
-- detrex is built based on [Detectron2](https://github.com/facebookresearch/detectron2) and part of the module design borrows from [MMDetection](https://github.com/open-mmlab/mmdetection), [DETR](https://github.com/facebookresearch/detr) and [Deformable-DETR](https://github.com/fundamentalvision/Deformable-DETR).
+- detrex is built based on [Detectron2](https://github.com/facebookresearch/detectron2) and part of its module design is borrowed from [MMDetection](https://github.com/open-mmlab/mmdetection), [DETR](https://github.com/facebookresearch/detr), and [Deformable-DETR](https://github.com/fundamentalvision/Deformable-DETR).

 ## Citation